Bell Hill

 Eligibility Criteria for Alabama Workers’ Compensation Benefits

 What makes you eligible for workers’ compensation benefits in Alabama?
-To qualify, your injury or illness must be work-related, occurring while performing job duties or caused by workplace conditions, meeting the Alabama workers’ compensation eligibility criteria.
+To qualify, your injury or illness must be directly connected to your job, either occurring while performing assigned duties or caused by workplace conditions that meet Alabama’s workers’ compensation eligibility standards.
+This protection is essential for workers who may already depend on programs like SNAP or other forms of monetary aid to keep their households stable during difficult times.

-You need to report injuries within five days and file claims within the two-year statute from injury or last benefit payment to maintain eligibility.
-These steps guarantee proper protection and benefits for work-related illness or injury.
+To remain eligible, you must report your injury within five days and file your claim within the two-year statute of limitations, measured from either the date of injury or the last benefit payment.
+Following these steps ensures you receive the full protection and benefits available for any work-related illness or injury.

 Types of Benefits Provided Under Alabama Workers’ Compensation